nushell/nushell.github.io/book/types_of_data.md

 | `PB`: petabytes | `PiB`: pebibytes |
 | `EB`: exabytes  | `EiB`: exbibytes |

+Note that in Nushell file size units are case-insensitive, they do not need to be written following the SI and IEC standards like above.
+This gives you some leeway, since no error is raised if you write `mb` instead of `MB`.
+Therefore, `1KiB` = `1kib` = `1kIB` = `1Kib`, etc.

 As with durations, you can make fractional file sizes, and do calculations:

 ```nu